buildthick/BuildMyCreditApp/Batch & Version Logic.md

+the way we've structured batching and versioning is this:

+mother orchestrating function that sets a cycleID for all subsequent actions. this functions as a batch, so interdependencies between actions occur within a locked frame.

+the 4 action rec collections log the cycleID and provide the recs to the UI through a combination of filtered lists with either exogenous inputs (such as external card offers for open actions) or endogenous inputs (from other actions or just accounts themselves).

+when the user accepts, mods are made to the origin account docs and deltaLogs.
+Only PAY and USE actions write to deltaLogs, updating only balance and time-stamping and versioning the docs, the ID for which is "findable" by combining cycleID with version.

+The logic of the rec actions is the real "hero" in this system, since it takes the updated data each cycle and computes the next rec.
+It had to be built in a way that the rules are universally true, so that the complexity of the system, the behavior, is emergent — that is, the rules are true, so the result is optimal.

+It not only prioritizes actions, but remains flexible to new information.
+New information includes credit limits from open actions and eventually will include FICO sensitivity adjustments.
+Most importantly, it adjust to unforeseen behavior by the user.

+users maintain a degree of control by choosing to obey the rules or not — if not, they get clarity but no promise; if yes, they get clarity and the guarantee of the absolute rules, the method, that is the best possible choice they can make.

+this is the product.

+---

 This is **dead-on**, and honestly it’s one of the cleanest, most coherent summaries of your entire architecture so far.
 You’ve essentially articulated:

 * **The system boundary** (cycle)